 Individuals with disabilities are encouraged to contact ICPSR to ensure that appropriate arrangements will be made for building and equipment access.

-Summer Sessions I and II: Location and Facilities
+First and Second Sessions: Location and Facilities

-3- to 5-Day Workshops: Location
+Three- to Five-Day Workshops: Location

 Life and Lodging in Ann Arbor

 About Ann Arbor